Typically, as a volunteer you will be given the chance to:

 Is there an age limit?

 Generally speaking, there is no upper age limit on volunteering.
 As long as you are fit to carry out the tasks relevant to the role then there’s no reason why you can’t get involved.
-The words ‘use it or lose it’ come to mind, with many volunteers reporting an increase in energy levels and mobility after getting started.
+The words ‘use it or lose it’ come to mind, with many volunteers reporting an increase in energy levels after getting started.

 Will it cost me anything?